theaulait/final/src/strq/README.md

 task is to create a new class `SimpleStringQueue` in a new Java source file that implements this interface.
 Do not modify the interface.

-Your implementation can use a single string to track the contents of the buffer.
+Your implementation can use a single string attribute for the contents of the queue.

 We've also provided a simple [test class](Test.java).